Poor maintenance blamed for Florida casino shuttle boat fire

-TAMPA, Fla. — Investigators say a casino shuttle boat fire that killed one woman and injured 14 other people off Florida’s Gulf Coast was caused by poor maintenance and the captain’s failure to shut down the engine sooner.
+TAMPA, Fla. — A casino shuttle boat fire that killed one woman and injured 14 other people off Florida’s Gulf Coast was caused by poor maintenance and the captain’s failure to shut down the engine sooner, investigators said.

 The National Transportation Safety Board released a report this month outlining the factors that led to 42-year-old Carrie Dempsey’s death and the destruction of the $450,000 boat.
-Authorities say about 50 passengers jumped into the chilly waters off Port Richey in January when the Island Lady caught fire.
+About 50 passengers jumped into the chilly waters off Port Richey in January when the Island Lady caught fire, officials said.
 It was heading to a Tropical Breeze casino boat in the Gulf of Mexico, where gambling is legal.

+After receiving a high-temperature alarm on the port engine, the captain turned the Island Lady around to return to the dock, the report said.
+Smoke began filling parts of the boat, and the captain deliberately beached the vessel in shallow water near shore to evacuate the passengers.

 Problems outlined in the NTSB report include lack of company guidance regarding engine high-temperature alarms, lack of fire detection in unmanned spaces, insufficient preventive maintenance and insufficient crew training.